joshstevens19/rindexer/README.md

 # rindexer

 checklist v1.0:
-- finish the documentation (note about block timestamp + coming soon with build own schemas)
+- finish the documentation
 - add a getting started guide for rust / no-code
 - look into deployments to make it easy to do
+- add examples in the repo + callouts in the documentation
+- investigate bringing in node binary to the repo

 bugs:
 - Do not create a new postgres client each time on rust projects